 Has the book allowed you to meet any artists you'd not yet spoken with?

 Writing it certainly gave me the chance to talk to people like Wanda Jackson and Sonny Burgess.
 I’d shaken Sonny’s hand back in about 1986 after a gig when he signed my original Sun 45 of We Wanna Boogie, but it was very good to be able to talk to him for a decent stretch of time about his days doing things like gigging with Elvis in 1955.
 A real gentleman.

-Writing the book was an attempt to get the story of 1950s rockabilly into one book, which is an impossible task, but it was a lot of fun trying, and even though I’d been listening to this music for forty years now, I still discovered tracks and artists I’d never heard of.
+What was the writing process like.
+The sheer number of artists you cover must have required grand amounts of research.
+Fda Approve Acomplia, Writing the book was an attempt to get the story of 1950s rockabilly into one book, which is an impossible task, but it was a lot of fun trying, and even though I’d been listening to this music for forty years now, I still discovered tracks and artists I’d never heard of.
 I still can’t believe quite how much phenomenally good music was produced by the rockabilly musicians of the southern states in such a few short years back in the late 1950s.
 I did a lot of research, certainly, but I was building on the fact that I’d been buying these kinds of records for most of my life.
 It’s a huge subject – the more you dig into it, the more you find.

 You've previously written books on film noir and obscure slang, 40mg Fda Approve Acomplia, and now, rockabilly.
 Do you have plans for further excursions into '50s culture?